-Second, they make it easy to arrange (or rearrange) your items for maximum efficiency.
-I’m big on grouping like items together.
+- They make it easy to arrange (or rearrange) your items for maximum efficiency.
+(I’m big on grouping like items together.)

-And finally, with all of the options available, labels can actually become part of the decor and add style to a space — along with function.
-Even Martha Stewart agrees that labels can make a space pretty!
+With so many fun options available, labels can actually become part of the decor and add style to a space — along with function.
+I’ll show you how…read on!

 This post contains affiliate links.
 As an Amazon affiliate, I may earn a commission on qualified purchases made from these links, at no cost to you.
 Please see the Disclaimer for more information.

 Try These 17 Ways to Make Labels For Organizing

 When I create labels, I often use my Cricut, my trusty Brother label maker or I print labels from a simple Word template.
 However, I’m planning a linen closet makeover soon, and I’d like to try my hand at something new and stylish.